 Similarly, two individuals who are in a domestic partnership can also share the same home, irrespective of who owns it.

-In addition to that, a domestic partnership arrangement drafted by an Austin divorce attorney can be used to specify the rights and responsibilities of the partners towards each other in terms of the following issues.
+In addition to that, a domestic partnership arrangement, drafted by a domestic partner dissolution lawyer in Austin, can be used to specify the rights and responsibilities of the partners towards each other in terms of the following issues.

 - How their income will be shared between each other – if they both happen to work